fultonj/zed/hci/README.md

 ## Configure Nova

+### Add a new Cell

-Deploy additional RabbitMQCluster for cell1 with [rabbit_cell1.yaml](rabbit_cell1.yaml).
+Deploy an additional RabbitMQCluster for cell1 with [rabbit_cell1.yaml](rabbit_cell1.yaml).

 ```